 Under ideal circumstances (i.e., with the suggested setup below), we observed a sustained performance of 250 messages/second when messaging 100% new users.
-On the other hand, when messaging 100% existing users, we sustained a performance of 500 messages/second with some database tuning.

 For setting up a WhatsApp Business API client, it is strongly recommended using the AWS cloud formation templates provided by WhatsApp.
 This is for two reasons:

 * Not all parameters from the template are covered here